Achievable logoAchievable logo

 Holding periods

 When an options contract is traded or expires, the reported gain or loss is almost always short-term.
-Standard contracts maintain a maximum expiration of 9 months.
-A security held for a year or less is considered short-term and is subject to higher tax rates.
+Standard options contracts have a maximum expiration of 9 months.
+A security held for one year or less is considered short-term and is subject to higher tax rates.

 Sidenote